Skip to main content

 Is the Brita Elite filter worth the upgrade over Brita Standard?

 Yes, for most households.
-The Elite costs more per filter ($14.89 vs $6) but lasts 3x longer (120 gallons vs 40 gallons).
-This means the Elite is actually cheaper per gallon at about $0.12/gallon vs $0.15/gallon for Standard.
+The Elite costs more per filter but lasts 3x longer (120 gallons vs 40 gallons).
+This means the Elite is actually cheaper per gallon despite a higher upfront cost per cartridge.
 Plus, the Elite removes 99% of lead and 30+ contaminants — a massive upgrade in filtration.
 The only reason to stay with Standard is if you prefer faster flow speed.

 Do Brita Elite filters fit all Brita pitchers?